-Summer is lovely in Oxfordshire and the Cotswolds, but families have a lot more than good looks to get excited about.
-Here’s why we think you should be thinking countryside adventures with kids this August.
+Oxfordshire and the Cotswolds is lovely, but families have a lot more than good looks to get excited about for half term.
+Here’s why we think you should be thinking countryside adventures with kids this October.

-A staycation is still proving one of the most popular choices for getaways this summer.
+A staycation is still proving one of the most popular choices for half term getaways.
 In fact, 2023 stats from the Office of National Statistics and Visit Britain show that, 73% of British adults are more likely to opt to holiday at home rather than venture abroad.

 Enter Oxfordshire and the Cotswolds, a thriving region within easy reach of many major cities, which has so much on offer for families, every day will be an adventure!
-So forget the coast and crowded beaches, and discover some of the top things to do in the gorgeous English countryside this summer, and quite a few of them won’t cost you a penny.
+Time to discover some of the top things to do in the gorgeous English countryside this half term, and quite a few of them won’t cost you a penny.

-Oxfordshire and the Cotswolds fills summer with fun and games
+Oxfordshire and the Cotswolds fills half term with fun and games

-What are holidays for if not fun, and there’s heaps of that this summer in Oxfordshire and the Cotswolds.
+What are holidays for if not fun, and there’s heaps of fun in Oxfordshire and the Cotswolds.

 Cotswold Wildlife Park in Burford is a must-see, with giraffe, rhinos, lemurs, lions and much more.
 If you’re brave enough, there’s also the UK’s only crocodile zoo at Brize Norton which promises plenty of snappy memories!

-When the weather plays ball, the Chipping Norton lido is the perfect place to cool off on a hot summer day.
-Think about visiting Rectory Farm before you go, to pick your own fresh fruit for a pool-side picnic.
+When the weather plays ball, the Chipping Norton lido is the perfect place to play, even in October.
 Alternatively, there’s more wet and wild thrills to be had at Hardwick Parks Watersports Centre near Witney.
 Set between two lakes, you’ll find everything here from paddleboarding to kayaking and it’s the place to try ringos: a great introduction to water sports for kids.

 Wet weather doesn’t stop play in Oxfordshire and the Cotswolds

-On days when the sun doesn’t come out to play, there are plenty of indoor activities to keep you just as busy.
+If the weather doesn’t play this half term, there are plenty of indoor activities to keep kids busy.

 For a more comprehensive look at Oxfordshire in days gone by, the historic town of Woodstock is home to the Oxfordshire museum, where families can get a glimpse into the area’s past: it all starts with dinosaurs, moves on through to the Anglo-Saxons and ends up Victorian.
 Or, for an engaging look at the War years, the Soldiers of Oxfordshire Museum is just a short walk away, and lets kids experience life in the trenches first hand.